iNUX-TUD/Teaching_JupyterBook/_sources/docs/README.md

 Welcome to the official Learning Platform of the iNUX project.

 ## About this Learning Platform
-This platform offers living lectures about topics in groundwater.
+This platform offers living lectures in groundwater.
 Learn more about any topic you like with helpful explanations, enriched animations and self-study exercises.
-No matter where you are or whether you are student or professional, just start right away!
+No matter where you are or whether you are student or professional, just get started right away!

 ## About iNUX
 The Learning Platform is part of the iNUX project, funded by the ...